-The Center for Reproducible Biomedical Modeling is excited to announce a new monthly online seminar on cell modeling!
-The goals of the seminar are to foster discussion about the challenges to cell modeling and to [...]
+The Center for Reproducible Biomedical Modeling is excited to announce a new monthly online workshop on modeling software!
+The goals of the seminar are to foster discussion about challenges associated with stages of the modeling [...]

 We are excited to announce that the NIBIB and NIGMS have committed to fund the center through 2023 to develop technologies for scalable and reproducible modeling, provide free services to the community, advocate for reproducible [...]